Marty Illick, Executive Director

 Andrea loves working with people, plants, earth and water as active member of the community serving on the Hinesburg Select Board and Hinesburg Land Trust as a landscape designer and contractor in Chittenden and Addison County.
 She has been recognized for her environmental activities with awards from the Vermont Land Trust, Environmental Protection Agency and the Vermont Association of Profession Horticulturalists.

 Louis credits a key elementary school teacher and memorable camping and hiking trips as a kid for inspiring his love of the outdoors.
 Though his work life has focused on building and woodworking, volunteering on behalf of the environment is one way of showing gratitude to this gorgeous planet and getting to work with inspired and inspiring people.
 Louis lives in Starksboro with his wife Ellen and their two girls.

-Judy Elson, Board Member
+Myra Handy, Board Member

 Peter Erb, vice president and Board Member